 - Windows CE 5.x, released in 2004 (basis for Windows Mobile 5 and 6)

 TTWinCE is available in a variety of install packages to suit the operating systems and architectures mentioned above.
 You should choose the install package that suits the operating system your device, be it Pocket PC, Windows Mobile, Windows CE or Windows Embedded Handheld.

-You should also determine what processors is powering your device, be it and ARM chip or an X86 chip as versions are also build for each of these.
+You should also determine what processors are powering your device, be it an ARM chip or an X86 chip as versions are also built for each of these.
 Again the best place to find this information is the product documentation or the device itself.

 TTWinCE Terminal Emulator